When I was 30, I didn’t know what I wanted to do with my life, only now in my late 30’s do I have a plan that I’m sticking with.

 Knowing what I wanted to do helped, but it didn’t translate into action right away.

 Instead, I sat on those ideas.
 And this is what I suspect could be a problem for other people; often, we know what we want but are afraid to commit to it or focus on it.
-I’ve always known that I wanted to be a writer, and I’veĀ written a bookOpens in a new tab., but I never focused on how I could make a job out of writing.
+I’ve always known that I wanted to be a writer, and I’veĀ written a book, but I never focused on how I could make a job out of writing.

 For you, you might have a similar sense to me; you might be turning 30 and feeling like you don’t know what you want to do.
 But maybe you know what you want to do but are afraid to commit to it?